 Easy frozen desserts come together as quick as pie with this pecan coffee ice cream pie recipe.
 A crust made from homemade Nilla wafers and pecans holds delicious vanilla-coffee ice cream.
 It’s the perfect summer treat!

-I am such a sucker for ice cream desserts.
-Nevermind that I’m a little bit lactose intolerant and I have icky stomach cramps when I eat it.
-A rich, smooth, creamy dreamy ice cream is worth the price of admission in my eyes.
+I am such a sucker for easy frozen desserts like ice cream pie.
+Never mind that I’m a little bit lactose intolerant and I have icky stomach cramps whenever I eat it.
+A rich, smooth, creamy dreamy ice cream pie is worth the price of admission in my eyes.

-Lucky for me, that timing landed me smack dab in the middle of my breakfast hour.
-It was the PERFECT time to take photos, and I was CERTAINLY not going to let perfectly yummilicious food go to waste with all of the starving children in the world, so I ate it.
+Lucky for me, that 10 hour chill time in the freezer landed me smack dab in the middle of my breakfast hour the next day.
+It was the perfect time to take photos, and I was not about to let delicious, easy frozen desserts go to waste with all of the starving children in the world… so I ate it.
 For breakfast.
-Hey...judge not, lest ye be judged!
-Go ahead...do it.
-I won't tell! :)